simonhauck/unofficial-nordigen-api-java/README.md

 specified [here](https://ob.nordigen.com/api/swagger.json).

 Important note:
-The json is sligtly modified.
+The api documetnation is is sligtly modified.
 Some endpoints did not contain a reponse object, which led to Void return types.
 To prevent this, the response of those endpoints is modified to return a string instead which must be interpreted manually.
+Also there are some problems with enum generation, which are also modified.

 ## Usage
 1. This project is provided via `https://jitpack.io`.
 Add the registry to your `build.gradle`, `pom` or `build.gradle.kts`